Airdate: 01/14/1987

 Even bums know that character.

-Also, the titular character’s name is “Wally Dunn”; maybe it was really intended to be a reference to that
+Also, the titular character’s name is “Wally Dunn”; maybe it was really intended to be a reference to the man behind Pinocchio (the 1940s version, of course).

 Punchline: in the episode, Wally is the angel, so he has most of the punchlines.
 In particular, there’s one that he recycles in every one of his creepy puppet show, like the one he performs to the audience that includes Landon’s daughter at the beginning of the episode.